On this page10

 Why Is Chinese Divination Popular Again?

 Chinese divination is going through an unexpected renaissance.
 Apps offer I Ching readings.
-Instagram explains face reading.
-Young professionals in Shanghai and Singapore schedule ba zi consultations like therapy sessions.
+Social media explains face reading.
+Young professionals in Hong Kong, Singapore, Taipei, and Shanghai schedule BaZi consultations like a form of reflective coaching.

 The revival is more than nostalgia.
-When choices are infinite and algorithms drown the day, these ancient systems provide what algorithms can't: meaning-making frameworks that acknowledge life's complexity while giving actionable guidance.
+When choices are infinite and algorithms drown the day, these ancient systems provide what algorithms can't: meaning-making frameworks that acknowledge life's complexity while still giving people a way to act.

 How Should You Start with Chinese Divination?